Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 Founder: BeResponsibleAI

 Adjust the sliders below based on any non-contrast 120 kV CT (ideal for both dedicated abdominal imaging and opportunistic screening).
-The tool will calculate estimated PDFF, MASH risk, and automatically generate an actionable reporting phrase in the next tab.
+The tool uses deterministic rules to estimate PDFF, evaluate composite MASH probability, and automatically generate an actionable reporting phrase.

 Clinical Biomarkers (MASH Triad)